companieshouse/styleguides/feature_flag.md

 At Companies House we use feature flagging to enable us to deliver features without modifying the current behaviours of the system.
 This may be because the features are still being developed or the functionality may only become active at a certain date.
-Other flags may be semi-permanent and my be used to toggle functionality on/off as needed (e.g. in response to a live support issue.)
+Feature flags support our development practice of trunk-based development, where features are built up on the main branch over time as opposed to larger feature branches which result in harder code reviews and more maintenance.
+Other flags may be semi-permanent and may be used to toggle functionality on/off as needed (e.g. in response to a live support issue.)

 The following documentation details how feature flags should be used and managed.